nmartinovictop/todolist/README.md

 - [x] Have all tasks appear under the all project.
 Tasks are now being added correctly
 - [x] add checkbox to task to mark if something is complete or not
-- [ ] make the checkbox adjust whether something isCompleted or not
+- [x] make the checkbox adjust whether something isCompleted or not
+- [ ] working on adding local storage